Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

 By default, in the Vitis™ core development kit, the data transfer between the kernel and the DDR is achieved using a single DDR bank.
 In some applications, data movement is a performance bottleneck.
 In cases where the kernels need to move large amounts of data between the global memory (DDR) and the FPGA, you can use multiple DDR banks.
 This enables the kernels to access multiple memory banks simultaneously.
 As a result, the application performance increases.

-The System Port mapping option using the `v++` command `--sp` switch allows the designer to map kernel ports to specific global memory banks, such as DDR or PLRAM.
+The System Port mapping option using the `v++` command allows the designer to map kernel ports to specific global memory banks, such as DDR, HBM or PLRAM.
 This tutorial shows you how to map kernel ports to multiple DDR banks.

 ## Tutorial Overview